 While candidates may present school reports, ‘results-day’ information slips or other similar documentation as evidence, we encourage the use of formal certificates or a Final Certifying Statements of Results.

-In exceptional cases, where the qualification has only recently been completed (e.g. during late 2021 / early 2022), but not yet certified, exceptions to the certification date may be considered, providing formal supporting evidence is available.
+In exceptional cases, where the qualification has only recently been completed but not yet certified, exceptions to the certification date may be considered, providing formal supporting evidence is available.

 Please refer to our Education FAQs for information on preparing to show evidence in relation to the Education Eligibility Criteria.

-If you pass the Initial Selection Test and your education evidence has been accepted you will be given an appointment to attend an Assessment Centre.
+If you pass the Initial Selection Test and you meet the Education Eligibility Criteria and Right to Work Criteria you will be given an appointment to attend an Assessment Centre.
 The Assessment Centre is set in a policing context and requires you to take on the role of a constable.
 It consists of a number of different exercises, including written exercises and role plays.
 You may also be asked to complete a re-test of the Initial Selection Test for verification purposes.

 Overall the Assessment Centre is designed to assess you against the Competency Values Framework for Policing Professionals* (CVF).